 One of Hamilton County's greatest assets is that here, history comes to life and is truly accessible.
 Want to visit a historic Great Camp?
 You can do that here!
 At Great Camp Sagamore, the camp complex is shared with visitors through walking tours of the property in the summer, but it's closed in the winter.
 You can still ski around the grounds and the trail around the lake though!
 Be on the lookout for their two winter weekends, where they open up the facilities for tours.Float plane rides

 Float plane rides

-Find one of the only places in the Adirondack Park offering scenic float plane rides.
+Plan on flying with one of the air services after the snow leaves!
 Charter a flight and experience the Adirondacks from a birds'-eye-view, or fly into the Adirondack Mountains for a backcountry camping or fishing trip.

-Explore the historic and scenic lake shores of the Adirondacks from the bow of a classic wooden motorboat or replica steamer, and dine on the water too!
+As the ice melts, start thinking about taking a trip on a historic boat!
+Explore the scenic lake shores of the Adirondacks from the bow of a classic wooden motorboat or replica steamer, and dine on the water too!
 Thanks to companies in Raquette Lake and Blue Mountain Lake, you can get a hearty dose of fun, history, and Adirondack hospitality, all under bluebird skies.

 Charming towns and villages provide a variety of unique attractions, from community festivals to open-air theatrical productions.
 In summer, seasonal roadside stands offer everything from handmade rustic goods to locally produced honey.
 Winter brings colorful festivals celebrating holidays and winter sports.
 For more fun, be sure to check out our events calendar, which is frequently updated to share the latest event updates.